wcisco17/Authentication-WebApp/README.md

 The Front-End was build in ReactJS
-  The Folder Architecture is done with the Atomic design Pattern
+The Folder Architecture is done with the Atomic design Pattern.
+Once user signs up they are prompted to a user page where data can be fetched using an News API.

 # Run FrontEnd
 cd src